-Alternatively, the supplier may engage another electrical contractor to remediate the installed recalled cable.
-The supplier's chosen contractor must also carry out the work in accordance with the recall remediation plan, and comply with the normal requirements for electrical work.
+Alternatively, the supplier may engage another electrical contractor to remediate the installed cable.
+The supplier's chosen contractor must also carry out the work in accordance with the recall remediation plan and comply with the normal requirements for electrical work.

-- inform the customer that under the recall the supplier will fund the remediation or replacement of the cable at the supplier's expense
+- let them know under the recall the supplier will fund the remediation or replacement of the cable at the supplier's expense

-- inform the homeowner that they should act to prevent the risk of a future electric shock or fire and to make sure their household insurance remains valid
+- caution they should act to prevent the risk of a future electric shock or fire and not jeopardise their home insurance

-- recommend that a safety switch be installed on the affected circuits
+- recommend a safety switch be installed on the affected circuits

-- record the details of your conversation with your customer.
+- record the details of your conversation with them.

 The safety recall requires:

-- removing and replacing cable installed close to heat sources
+- prioritising removing and replacing cable installed close to heat sources

 - removing and replacing cable in accessible areas such as roof spaces and under flooring (unless it is in appropriate conduit)